 It is sometimes possible to avoid the 6 months disqualification under the Totting Up Provisions by arguing that such a disqualification would cause the driver exceptional hardship.

-The key word here is “exceptional” hardship as opposed to just hardship and this is not defined by law.
-The case often turns on the facts of the individual driver, their personal circumstances such as work, family, dependants etc.
+The key word here is “exceptional” and Exceptional Hardship means that you would face greater hardship than would normally be faced when being disqualified from driving.
+Whilst this is not defined by law it is commonly understood as something more than ordinary or expected.
+Simply being inconvenienced is certainly not sufficient and the case often turns on the facts of the individual driver, their personal circumstances such as work, family, dependents etc.

-Furthermore, this is a two stage process.
-Firstly, the Court must be convinced that exceptional hardship does exist before later being asked to exercise their discretion not to enforce the 6 months disqualification period at all or to enforce a lesser disqualification period.
+Furthermore, this is a two-stage process.
+Firstly, the Court must be convinced that exceptional hardship does exist before then being asked to exercise their discretion not to enforce the 6 months disqualification period at all or to enforce a lesser disqualification period.

 A further consideration is that Exceptional Hardship can only be argued once within a 3 year period and if successful will leave the driver with the point on their licence.
 If that person reaches 12 or more points again within the 3 years following then they cannot argue Exceptional Hardship unless their circumstances have changed.

 Freeman & Co.
 Solicitors are market leaders in all matters of road traffic law we are really easy to contact.
 You can call us on 0161 236 7007 or send us a confidential email by clicking here.